 Before making a more drastic decision to give up on chicken, check out these essentials of chicken-based options.
 Who knows, you may even rethink their allergy and give chicken another chance.

-Feed-grade ingredients are much lower quality than human-grade.
-That’s because feed-grade ingredients have allowances for contaminants, like mold-producing mycotoxins, that can be higher than the allowances found in human-grade foods.
+Feed-grade ingredients are much lower quality than highest quality grade.
+That’s because feed-grade ingredients have allowances for contaminants, like mold-producing mycotoxins, that can be higher than the allowances found in highest quality foods.

 We hate to elaborate, but feed-grade meat “meals,” such as “meat and bone meal” and “by-products”, can contain some unexpected ingredients.
 Per the National Agricultural Law Center, this can include “dead animals from farms, ranches, feedlots, marketing barns, animal shelters, and other facilities; and fats, grease, and other food waste from restaurants and stores.”
 FDA testing of dog foods revealed that pentobarbital, a chemical used to euthanize, had been found in the dead animals used in dog food.